SaravananNadanasabesan/cloudformation_stack/README.md

 🏁 Final Output
 After successful deployment, visiting the Load Balancer DNS Name displays:

+pgsql
+Copy code
 Welcome to HTTP Server 1 (ca-central-1a)
 or

 pgsql
 Copy code
 Welcome to HTTP Server 2 (ca-central-1b)
+✅ This confirms that both EC2 instances are healthy and traffic is being distributed by the ALB.